two hands holding an array of affirming flags

 • Disclosure & Confidentiality Protocols

-• Data Collection and Documentation Safeguards
+• Data Collection & Documentation Safeguards

-• Guidance for LGBTQ+ Affirming Family Engagement
+• Guidance for LGBTQ+ Family Engagement

 • Guidance for Congregate Care